Neuropsychology Postdoctoral Fellowship

 - An up-to-date curriculum vitae

-- Three letters of recommendation, with at least one from a training supervisor from your graduate program and one from a supervisor at your predoctoral internship. *all signed letters of recommendation should be sent directly to Dr. Williams from the referents either by email or mail
+- Three letters of recommendation from prior or current training supervisors, dissertation chair, and/or clinical training director, with at least one from faculty or supervisors from your graduate program and at least one from a predoctoral internship supervisor. *All signed letters of recommendation should be emailed or mailed directly to the program’s administrative assistant Rimma Brokhin (Rimma.L.Brokhin@uth.tmc.edu) from the referents and not sent to Dr. Williams

-- APPCN’s Completion of Doctoral Training Form https://appcn.org/doctoral-training-verification/
+- For applicants without a doctoral degree, APPCN’s Completion of Doctoral Training form, https://appcn.org/doctoral-training-verification/

 1941 East Rd, Suite 4358